caroline-eggett/BUSOBA3333/eggett3_assignment3.md

 ### To whom is your assigned brand offered the promoted product and package features of an SUV?
 - *Slogan:* Shaking Up the Segment with Versatility and Capability
 - My assigned brand tens to offer driver-assist technologies to people who "Need Assistance."
 Furthermore, my brand offers towing capabilities for people who are "Haulers."
 Lastly, my brand offers a variety of driving mode features for those people that like "Driving Experience."
+Furthermore, Ford is trying to get the best gas mileage by going hybrid.

+#### Honda
+- Trying to be the best driving experience

+#### Nissan
+- Go rogue, keeping on track

 ### What price is your assigned brand charge?